marat180399/pxe-kickstart/README.md

 10) Newly created VM will be connected to internal network and get IP from DHCPD with other configurations.
 REDOS 7.3.2 will be automatically installed in a time.

 P.S.
 I know that using bash for generating a file containing variables for ansible is not a quite good solution.
-I could do use only bash for this simple purpose, but the main reason I did that is just to remember how to use ansible:)
+I could use only bash for this simple purpose, but the main reason I did that is just to remember how to use ansible:)